-Shooting in NBA 2K21 is a little different than previous years.
-As many players are finding out it is much harder to make shots consistently this season.
+Shooting in NBA 2K21 is a little different than in previous years.
+As many players are finding out, it is much more difficult to make shots consistently this season.

-As a matter of fact, there are several components in MyCareer that can be adjusted to give your MyPlayer a better chance to hit their shots consistently.
+Luckily, there are several components in MyCareer that can be adjusted to give your MyPlayer a better chance of hitting their shots consistently.

-Here is a breakdown of some top tips that can help players improve their shooting in NBA 2K21.
+Here is a breakdown of the top tips that can help you shoot better in NBA 2K21.

 One of the biggest changes in NBA 2K21 is the revamped shooting system, in particular the new mechanisms involved with the Shot Stick.

 The revamped shooting features not only widens the skill gap between players, but it also gives players more control than ever over their jump shots.
 Players do still have the option to utilize the traditional way of shooting, by simply tapping the shot button (Square or X).